The goal of learningtower

 for more detailed information on the countries that participated in the PISA experiment.

-shown below, shows the weighted mean of mathematics scores of these 15 year old students for a few selected countries, this gif
+In the plot shown below, shows the weighted mean of mathematics scores of these 15 year old students for a few selected countries over the available years.

 Similarly, you can find more code examples and data visualizations for exploring learningtower